sayanee/archives/_posts/2007-12-11-france-2005-by-rick-steves.md

 - Some trains split cards on route

 Paris in 3 days starting from day 1:

 - morning: self-guided tour featuring ile de la Cite, Notre Dame, Latin Quater and Sainte-Chapelle
 - afternoon: Visit Pompoadouu, Jeiwsh Art, Picasso
 - Evening: Cruise the Seine RIver or take the Prais Illumination nighttime bus trou

 day 2 in Paris:

-- morning: Arc de Trimphe, self guided tour of Chams-Elysees Walk
+- morning: Arc de Triomphe, self guided tour of Chams-Elysees Walk
 - afternoon: Lunch in Tuileries and then Louvre
 - Evening: Twilight ride up the Eiffel Tower

 day 3 in Paris:

 - morning: Tour the Orsay Museum
 - afternoon: Rodin Museu, and Napolean's Tomb
 - night: Montmartre and Sacre-Couer basilica

 some museum tips:

 - tuesday: most museums are closed including Louvre and Picasso
 - Sunday: some museums are free the first sunday on the month and therefore more crowded eg. Louvre, Picasso etc

 some main attractions in paris...

 1. Louvre
 2. Orsay Museum
 3. Eiffel Tower